Earthquake. Moral Injury and Resilience.

 Workshop

-In the final phase of the project, concrete solution proposals and draft guides will be prepared in collaboration with participants, to be submitted to policymakers and relevant institutions, based on all data collected.
+In the final phase of the project, based on the data collected in previous stages, guidelines containing concrete solution proposals and quality standards will be prepared in collaboration with participants for sharing with policymakers and relevant institutions.